We are the first Swiss university lab that deals exclusively with Blockchain, Distributed Ledger and Smart Contracts.

 2020 Crypto Valley Conference on Blockchain Technology

-The 3rd edition of the Crypto Valley Conference will take place on 11th - 12th June 2020 with two days of in-depth discussions on the current state and future of blockchain technology.
+The 2020 Crypto Valley Conference was rescheduled due to the global pandemic of the COVID-19.
+The 3rd edition of the Crypto Valley Conference will take place on 15th June 2020 as a virtual conference (online event) with in-depth discussions on the current state and future of blockchain technology.

 The Crypto Valley Conference is organised by us, the Lucerne University of Applied Sciences and Arts in conjunction with the Crypto Valley Association - an independent, government-supported association building the world’s leading blockchain and cryptographic technology ecosystem.